EMC-Viroscience/updated_illumina_workflow/README.md

 ## Usage

+**Check the `execute-and-log.sh` to easy launch the script with logging**

-Run the workflow by specifying the number of cores and the available memory.
+Alternatively, run the workflow by specifying the number of cores and the available memory.
 For example:

 ```bash